 Most of today’s facial liveness technologies are “active”, requiring users to blink, turning their heads or move their phone back and forth.
 This results in three issues: First, fraudsters can present a photo with cut out with eye holes, use a mask or show a video to trick the system.
 Second, challenge-response techniques put attackers on alert that they are being checked.
 And lastly, active methods create friction that slows the authentication process, increases abandon rates and diminishes the overall user experience.

-IDLive Face is a completely passive facial liveness detection solution that works in the background with any face biometric system to perform a frictionless liveness check.
+IDLive Face is a completely passive facial liveness detection SDK that works in the background with any face biometric system to perform a frictionless liveness check.